Ellen Browning Scripps: California

 In 1887, Ellen's sister Julia Anne moved to Alameda, California, to seek a remedy for crippling rheumatoid arthritis.
 She found a home at the Remedial Institute and School of Philosophy, also known as the New Order of Life, in Alameda, one of the many utopian communities founded in the late nineteenth century.
 Concerned about her sister's welfare, Ellen made her first trip to California in the winter of 1890.
-Soon afterwards, Ellen and E.W. bought land in San Diego and established Miramar Ranch with their brother Fred.
+Soon afterwards, Ellen and E.W. bought land in San Diego and established Miramar Ranch, which would become the Scripps family home, with their brother Fred.
 Miramar Ranch encompassed what is now Scripps Ranch, a suburban community, and the Marine Corps Air Station Miramar.
+Ellen Browning Scripps lived at Miramar Ranch with the Scripps family until 1897, when she moved to her home in La Jolla.
 The ranch house was torn down in 1973.

-Ellen lived, on and off, at Miramar until 1897 when she moved into a seaside cottage that she had built in La Jolla.
-She named it South Molton Villa (sometimes spelled South Moulton Villa) after the street on which she had been born.
-Ellen hosted many events in South Molton Villa and allowed others to visit her home, keeping a guest book where guests would leave their impressions of the area.

-In 1909, she and her sister Virginia helped Joseph H. Johnson, the bishop of the Los Angeles Diocese of the Episcopal Church, to establish The Bishop's School as a preparatory school for girls.